ianloam/ianloam.github.io/content/notes/mathfoundations.md

 ### 4.1.
 Finite Methods and Informality

-To combat this, it is better for math foundations to not have axioms or formal logic at all.
+To combat this, it is better for math foundations to not rely on axioms or formal logic at all.
 Rather than isolating entire domains of mathematics by prescribing formalisms as underlying truths, instead .

-/Mathematics would be centered around the underlying human activity and processes that prove further theorems and conclusions.
-When you put axioms/logic in the background and emphasize the methods and finite steps, you allow for a more open-ended and context-aware exposition of your theorems and ideas./
+Mathematics would be centered around the underlying human activity and processes that prove further theorems and conclusions.
+When you put axioms/logic in the background and emphasize the methods and finite steps, you allow for a more open-ended and context-aware exposition of your theorems and ideas.

-/Intuition would describe potential mathematical actions or broader context of the informal axioms, instead of needing to be imperfectly filtered down through formal structures.
-So, emphasizing finite methods avoids taking the imposed structure of formalism too literally and allows for intuitive insights to have more clarity./
+Intuition would describe potential mathematical actions or broader context of the informal axioms, instead of needing to be imperfectly filtered down through formal structures.
+So, emphasizing finite methods avoids taking the imposed structure of formalism too literally and allows for intuitive insights to have more clarity.

 ### 4.2.
 Computation and Descriptive Theories